Fincer/openra-tibsunra2/Readme.md

 Consider contributing the script development.
 It's not too hard if you have enough motivation and spare time.
 The question is, have you?

 - Windows OSes: The script should work on Win 7/10.
 If it doesn't, consider filling a new issue [here](https://github.com/Fincer/openra-tibsunra2/issues).
-..*The script is based on: Powershell + Command Prompt + GNU Patch utility
+⋅⋅*The script is based on: Powershell + Command Prompt + GNU Patch utility

 - Mac OS X: The most requested OS support feature.
 Regardless of countless requests, the support is not available yet.
 The demand for Mac OS X script is a known issue.
-..*No additional information available
+⋅⋅*No additional information available

 - Linux OSes: The script should work on Linux OSes [listed above](https://github.com/Fincer/openra-tibsunra2/#operating-systems).
 If it doesn't, consider filling a new issue [here](https://github.com/Fincer/openra-tibsunra2/issues).
 If you consider adding support for a new Linux distribution, you likely want to know that main differences in the script between various linux distributions are as follows:
-..* variety of dependency package names in OS repositories ..* specific package manager commands
+⋅⋅* variety of dependency package names in OS repositories ⋅⋅* specific package manager commands
-..*The script is based on: Bash + basic Linux commands (found on many distributions by default)
+⋅⋅* The script is based on: Bash + basic Linux commands (found on many distributions by default)

 **You provide outdated/wrong information here!**